Home » Health Conditions » Respiratory Problems » Bronchitis

 • Treatment for bronchitis will depend on many different factors

 Bronchitis is a medical condition that can be characterized as either acute bronchitis or chronic bronchitis, depending on the type you have and your symptoms.
 Bronchitis occurs because the tubes in your lungs which carry the air in become irritated and swell up from inflammation.
 This swelling and irritation will cause mucus to form in your lungs, you will develop a cough, and this can cause difficulty breathing, especially during any exertion.
 Acute bronchitis comes on quickly, and it is usually caused by an upper respiratory infection.
 Usually the acute form of this condition does not require any antibiotics, and only rarely requires any treatment at all.
-Normally rest, plenty of fluids to thin out the mucus, and a balanced diet will help you get rid of the bronchitis on your own within a few weeks.
+Normally rest, plenty of fluids to thin out the mucus, and a will help you get rid of the bronchitis on your own within a few weeks.
 If you are very young, elderly, or you suffer from an immune system which is weak, this condition can cause serious complications.

 Chronic bronchitis is when the bronchitis does not go away within a few weeks, and can last for a month or longer and frequently comes back.
 If you experience coughing and excess mucus for most of the month and this happens at least three or four times a year, your doctor may diagnose you with chronic bronchitis.
 People who smoke heavily often suffer from the chronic form of bronchitis.
 The acute form of this condition is normally caused because of a viral infection, but occasionally the culprit is a bacterial infection.